-For the year ended December 31, 2020, operating expenses were \$1,619, a decrease of \$8, or 0.5%, compared to operating expenses of \$1,627 in the prior year.
-The decrease in operating expense resulted from reductions in the amortization of stock options and professional service expenses.
-For the year ended December 31, 2020, the loss from operations was \$653, a decrease of \$130, or 17%, compared to a loss from operations of \$783 in the prior year.
+For the year ended December 31, 2021, operating expenses were \$1,339, a decrease of \$280, or 17%, compared to operating expenses of \$1,619 in the prior year.
+The decrease in operating expenses resulted from reductions in the amortization of stock based compensation and professional service expenses.
+For the year ended December 31, 2021, the loss from operations was \$261, a decrease of \$392, or 60%, compared to a loss from operations of \$653 in the prior year.

 On May 6, 2020, the Company received loan proceeds in the amount of approximately \$123 under the Paycheck Protection Program ("PPP").
-The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
-The Companies may apply for the loans and accrued interest to be forgiven after a period of either eight or twenty-four weeks, as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
-The amount of loan forgiveness may be reduced if the borrower terminates employees or reduces salaries during the period in question.
-Under the terms of the related promissory note, the unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first six months.
-The Company used the proceeds for purposes consistent with the PPP.
-While the Company currently believes that its use of the loan proceeds, for the most part, meet the conditions for forgiveness of the loan, we cannot assure you that we did not take actions that caused the Company to be ineligible for forgiveness of the loan, in whole or in part.
+The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provided for loans, with an interest rate of 1%, to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
+The loans and accrued interest would be forgiven after a period of either eight or twenty-four weeks, as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
+The Company use of the loan proceeds met the conditions for forgiveness and the Company applied for full loan and interest forgiveness.
+In September 2021 the Company received notification that the loan related to the Paycheck Protection Program had been forgiven in full and the Company record \$125 in other income on the Statement of Operations related to the forgiveness of the debt plus accrued interest.